Understanding the Influence of Motivation on Requirements Engineering-related Activities: Threats to Validity

-\textbf{Threats to external validity: } Motivation has been considered as a popular topic in SE research \cite{BEECHAM2008860}.
-However, considering previous studies and the SLR we conducted \cite{RN1600}, we identified there is a lack of research focus on the impact of motivation on RE-related activities.
-Hence, we decided to conduct the interview-based study, specifically targeting software practitioners who are predominantly involved in RE rather than using available theories and models that are mainly used for software developers.
-We collected data from software practitioners through semi-structured interviews, completing data collection with the 21st interview, where the last few interviews served to confirm our findings rather than provide any additional new insights, similar to \cite{greiler2022actionable} \cite{shastri2017understanding}.
-The details of all the participants and their organizations have been kept confidential as per the human ethics guidelines followed in this study.
-Our data set is limited to the agile software development context, as 19 out of 21 participants use agile software development methods.
-Although the remaining two participants (INT03 \& INT09) mentioned that they sometimes use the waterfall method, when providing examples related to their motivation and its' influence, they mainly referred to projects where they used agile practices.
-Our data collection does not possess an equal distribution of participants worldwide and does not represent the entire community of software practitioners involved in RE-related activities.
-The majority of interview participants are from Australia, as all the participants in the second iteration are from Australia.
-The findings of our study are most relevant to participants' organizations and their country of residence, which may extend to similar contexts but does not generalize to the entire global SE community.
+\textbf{Threats to external validity: } Our findings are limited to the agile software development context, with 19 of 21 participants using agile methods.
+Although two participants (INT03 \& INT09) occasionally used the waterfall method, their examples primarily involved agile projects.
+The data collection lacks global representation, predominantly featuring participants from Australia.
+Our findings are most relevant to the participants' experiences, their organizations' practices, and their country of residence, potentially extending to similar contexts but not generalizing to the global RE/SE community.
 However, in practice, such generalization is unlikely to be achievable \cite{masood2020agile}.
-In our interviews, we mainly focused on asking in-depth questions about participants' involvement in RE-related activities and their perspectives and experience on the impact of motivation when involved in RE-related activities.
+In our interviews, we focused on asking in-depth questions about participants' involvement in RE-related activities and their perspectives and experience on the impact of motivation when involved in RE-related activities.
 The participants have various experiences related to various domains where their involvement in RE may vary with the context.
-Hence, the theoretical framework we developed can be used in the defined contextual and causal conditions (section \ref{section 4.2} \& \ref{section 4.3}), we suggest conducting more empirical case studies expanding our theoretical framework focusing on different software organizations and domains.
+Hence, the theory we developed can be used in the defined contextual and causal conditions (section \ref{section 4.2} \& \ref{section 4.3}), we suggest conducting more empirical case studies expanding our theory focusing on different software organizations and domains.